routegy/routegy-docs/app/docs/reference/patterns.md

 # Patterns

-A pattern contains a [JSON Schema](https://json-schema.org/) document that defines the information to be captured by a person interacting with a [app](/reference/apps/).
+A pattern defines what interactions and data are exposed and collected by an [app](/reference/apps/).
+Pattern definition is a YAML document that consists of two parts: a schema and a descriptor.
+The schema is a [JSON Schema](https://json-schema.org/) document that defines the information to be captured by an app.
+The descriptor contains additional information that describes how the data is collected.
+This includes customization of UI components that represent different parts of the schema (e.g. component type, placeholders and more) as well as customization of the app appearance itself.

 A pattern with a `null` document indicates that no information should be collected.

-A pattern document is used to validate a [AppData](/references/app-data/) document when created.
+A schema part of a pattern document is used to validate a [AppData](/references/app-data/) document when created.
 This happens when a [Event](/references/events/) or [Action](/references/actions/) is created.

 ## Relations